dasch-swiss/dsp-api/docs/05-internals/development/updating-repositories.md

 4. Read the N-Quads file into an `RdfModel`.

-5. Update the `RdfModel` by running the necessary transformations, and replacing the built-in Knora ontologies with the current ones.
+5. Update the `RdfModel` by running the necessary transformations, and replacing the built-in DSP ontologies with the current ones.

 6. Save the `RdfModel` to a new N-Quads file.